– Same as for “Patents of Invention“.

 3. Formal drawings;

-4. The certified copy of the priority document must be filed with a Spanish translation thereof;
+4. The certified copy of the priority document must be filed along with a Spanish translation thereof;

 Term for filing missing documents: for the certified copy of the priority document, three months after filing.
 For all other documents, two months from the official request (extendible for two additional months at a cost).